hyperjumptech/monika/docs/src/pages/guides/probes.md

 ## Execution order

 In a configuration with multiple probes, `Monika` will perform the requests in sequence in the order that they are entered, one after another.
+When the `--id` flag is used, the sequence of IDs are executed as entered.

 On completion, `Monika` will sleep until the next interval to start again.
 At the top of the `monika.json` file there is an `interval` setting.
 The execution will be restarted after every `interval`.
 If interval is shorter than the amount of time to dispatch all the requests, then `Monika` will immediately repeat after the last probe response and any notification alerts sent.
+When the `--repeat` flag is set, the test is looped specified by the user.

 ## Further reading